MetroModelingServices/integrated_workflow/mce_supply_inputs.md

 Resulting skims will hold the travel time variance.
 The square root of these skims is used in the benefits calculator to arrive at the standard deviation (reliability) of travel time.

 **Emme modeller python script to export OMX matrices and extract link attribute data:**
-(a) Requires New_Project.emp files created at reliability ./skims and final assignment ./assign directories.
+Requires New_Project.emp files created at reliability ./skims and final assignment ./assign directories.

 Run the following command in a Cygwin bash shell: